 The procedure for selecting the correct console varies according to the Integrity server model and firmware.
-For Integrity servers other than the rx2600, follow the steps in Section B.2.1 (page 193).
+For Integrity servers other than the rx2600, follow the steps in Section B.2.1 (page 191).
 For rx2600 Integrity servers and servers for which you cannot obtain the required firmware, follow the steps in Section B.2.2.

 On systems which support iLO firmware, OpenVMS Version 8.4 enables the Integrated Console which provides a virtual keyboard, video and mouse (vKVM) to operate from the remote iLO browser window.
 The Integrated Console functionality allows both pre-boot (EFI), OpenVMS boot, and runtime (both text console and DECwindows) to be displayed and interacted with from the iLO browser window.
 By default, the maximum resolution of the graphics display in DECwindows is 1024x768 and is a restriction of the iLO firmware.
-To use the Integrated Console, the system must be set up with VGA as the primary console.
+To use the Integrated Console, the system

+190 Configuring OpenVMS Integrity servers Hardware Operation and Boot Operations, and Booting and Shutting Down Your System must be set up with VGA as the primary console.
 Both the local keyboard, video and mouse can be used in addition to (or at the same time) with the remote iLO Integrated Console.
 Performance of DECwindows graphics using the iLO Integrated Console will vary depending on the speed of the LAN, and in general is only recommended for doing occasional system management functions that do not require performance sensitive graphics.